 Do you think one giant Panda is cute?
 I believe you do.
 Now, what about a big group of them?

-Now, you can’t deny that it is incredibly therapeutic to watch animals just enjoying the time of their lives, and this is my way of just relax and temporarily let go of the stressful daily routine.
-That’s why I couldn’t pass up the chance to visit the Giant Panda Research Base while I was in Chengdu because this is one of the rare places on earth that people are able to see them in action – in a large group.
+Now, you can’t deny that it is incredibly therapeutic to watch animals just enjoying the time of their lives, and this is my way of just relaxing and temporarily letting go of the stressful daily routine.
+That’s why I couldn’t pass up the chance to visit the Giant Panda Research Base while I was in Chengdu because this is one of the rare places on earth where people are able to see them in action – in a large group.
 Here, follow me, and let’s learn a little bit about this fascinating and unique creature, take some time off your busy schedule, and rejuvenate by their explosion of adorableness.

 What do we know about the Giant Panda?

-The giant Panda is an indigenous species from China, mainly inhabit the Sichuan province, the western part of China.
-Their distinctive looks and gentle behavior have always won over the zoo viewers’ hearts, and the panda is also served as a national symbol and the ambassador of the People’s Republic of China. it’s true, a pair of Giant Panda was frequently presented as a gift (or as a “loan”) to countries as a friendly and diplomatic gesture.
+The giant Panda is an indigenous species from China, mainly inhabiting the Sichuan province, the western part of China.
+Their distinctive looks and gentle behavior have always won over the zoo viewers’ hearts, and the panda is also served as a national symbol and the ambassador of the People’s Republic of China. it’s true, that a pair of Giant Panda was frequently presented as a gift (or as a “loan”) to countries as a friendly and diplomatic gesture.

 A Panda’s life

-Giant pandas are distinctively characterized by their black-and-white pattern, which surprisingly, intend to help them camouflage themselves in the mountains and jungles in the Sichuan province along Yangtse River.
-The white color on its face, neck, belly, and rump help them hide during snowy times; and the black color of its arms and legs help them hide in the shades.
+Giant pandas are distinctively characterized by their black-and-white pattern, which surprisingly, intend to help them camouflage themselves in the mountains and jungles in the Sichuan province along the Yangtse River.
+The white color on its face, neck, belly, and rump helps them hide during snowy times; and the black color of its arms and legs helps them hide in the shades.
 They had lived on earth for more than 3 million years, and they spend up to 10 to 16 hours a day eating 12 kilograms of bamboo every day.

 A giant panda grows to 1.2 and 1.5 meters in height, with about 75 to 135 kilograms in weight.
 A female panda ovulates only once a year, and the window lasts merely 2-3 days, that’s why reproducing and growing their population is a tough challenge, and why a breeding program is so important.
 Panda’s pregnancy lasts three to five months, and they give birth to one or two cubs every two years.
 The life expectancy of a giant panda in the wild is unknown, but in captivity, they have an average life span of 30 years.